Roosterbear/tips/english.md

 * I'd still bone!
 * If I wasn't mistaken I'd think you were flirting with me
 * Thank you thouh, don't be naughty
+* It's your turn to host the slumber party!
+* On top of that, that G-string gave me diaper rash
+* It means you're a total booty call
+* Better lay of the spinach
+*